 Like most farmers round here, he blames Ethiopia.
 They are under the impression that a massive hydropower dam being built upriver is already affecting their water supply.

-In fact, the Grand Ethiopian Renaissance Dam is only starting to store water this month, reports Daily News Egypt, citing Ethiopian officials.
+In fact, the Grand Ethiopian Renaissance Dam is only half way to completion.
+Widely circulated satellite photos showing a lake behind the dam have sparked rumours – and denials – the dam has started to fill.
 The water scarcity farmers have experienced to date has other causes: climate change and the demands of a growing population.

 But during the 5-15 years it is expected to take to fill the reservoir behind the 1,800 metre-wide barrage, the Nile’s fresh water flow to Egypt may be cut by up to 25%.